How Ben Franklin Can Help You Become a Better Programmer

 This step is hard, so don’t get frustrated if you get stuck or don’t re-solve it correctly.
 That’s fine; you’re learning.
 Study the code again.
 Update your comments.
 Dig into the documentation.
 Let a few more days pass, and try it again.

 Finally, make an Anki card so you’ll keep seeing this problem and its concepts over and over.
-That's what I did after I learned about deques.
 That way, the new concept becomes increasingly familiar and comfortable over time.

 To be clear, this practice isn’t about memorizing or copying someone else’s code—far from it.
 Rather, it’s about learning: